eduk8s-labs/lab-spring-boot-k8s-getting-started/workshop/content/exercises/step1.md

 The first thing we will do is create a Spring Boot application.
 If you have one you prefer to use already in github, you could clone it in the terminal (`git` and `java` are installed already).
 Or you can create an application from scratch using [start.spring.io](https://start.spring.io).

-Click on <span class="editor_command_link" data-command="spring.initializr.maven-project">this link to open the IDE
+Clicking on <span class="editor_command_link" data-command="spring.initializr.maven-project">this link
 <parameter>
     {
         "language": "Java",